 - General.
 Manuscripts must be in a double-spaced one-column format with wide margins.
 A 12 pt Times new Romans font is required.
 To facilitate the review process, the continuous line numbers should be inserted in the text of the manuscript.
 Both templates for WORD format and Latex format are available for download above.

 - Paper Length.
 The Editors generally encourage brevity for all Research Papers.
-Please keep the word counts below 7000 words for research papers.
+Please keep the word counts below 8000 words if possible for research papers.
 Word counts include text, references, figures, and tables.
 Each figure or table should be considered equal to 300 words.

 - File format.
 Both Word and PDF are acceptable formats for submission.
 For the final version after being accepted, we accept Word file or Latex format.